samfcheng/3Dream/README.md

 # 3Dream — Dream it.
 Draw it.
 Hold it.

-3Dream uses cutting-edge AI to turn any sketch into a 3D model that you can customize and transform into a real, manufactured toy.
-From imagination to creation in just a few clicks.
+Millions of kids create drawings every day, but most of that creativity is lost.
+Parents have no meaningful way to preserve or celebrate their child’s imagination.
+3Dream solves this by transforming any sketch into a tangible toy through a simple online platform.
+With one click, families can upload a drawing, view the AI-generated 3D model, and order a custom-made, kid-safe toy delivered right to their door.

+Made by Sam Cheng, Isaac Chan, Arnav Bansal.

 ## Development